 It’s worth talking to your local camp store employee about the different types of binoculars for sale as not all are created equal.
 You don’t want to end up with an extraordinarily weak pair, nor a pair too heavy to hike with.
 The Nikon Monarch series offers some great features.

-7. Put Cellphone Tour Number in Your Phone or Download Tour App
+8. Put the Cellphone Tour Number in Your Phone or Download Tour App

 The National Park Service’s phone-based audio tour highlights nine areas of the park to help you make the most of your adventure.
 To participate on the audio tour, use your cellphone to call 360-406-5056.
 Normal cell phone usage rates apply.
 Press # to end the message and *0 to leave a comment.